Cupola furnace: Operation

 The operator of the cupola is known as the "cupola tender" or "furnace master".
 During the operation of a tapped cupola (cupolas may vary in this regard) the tender observes the amount of iron rising in the well of the cupola.
 When the metal level is sufficiently high, the cupola tender opens the "tap hole" to let the metal flow into a ladle or other container to hold the molten metal.
 When enough metal is drawn off the "tap hole" is plugged with a refractory plug made of clay.

-The cupola tender observes the furnace through the sight glass or peep sight in the tuyeres.
+The cupola tender observes the furnace through the sight glass or peep hole in the tuyeres.
 Slag will rise to the top of the pool of iron being formed.
 A slag hole, located higher up on the cylinder of the furnace, and usually to the rear or side of the tap hole, is opened to let the slag flow out.
 The viscosity is low (with proper fluxing) and the red hot molten slag will flow easily.
 Sometimes the slag which runs out the slag hole is collected in a small cup shaped tool, allowed to cool and harden.
 It is fractured and visually examined.
 With acid refractory lined cupolas a greenish colored slag means the fluxing is proper and adequate.
 In basic refractory lined cupolas the slag is brown.

-After the cupola has produced enough metal to supply the foundry with its needs, the bottom is opened, or 'dropped' and the remaining materials fall to the floor between the legs.
-This material is allowed to cool and subsequently removed.
-The cupola can be used over and over.
-A 'campaign' may last a few hours, a day, weeks or even months.

 When the operation is over, the blast is shut off and the prop under the bottom door is knocked down so that the bottom plates swing open.
 This enables the cupola remains to drop to the floor or into a bucket.
-They are then quenched and removed from underneath the cupola.
+This material is allowed to cool or quenched and subsequently removed from underneath the cupola.

+A 'campaign' may last a few hours, a day, weeks or even months.
+The cupola can be used over and over.